raspberrypilearning/cd-advanced-app-inventor-sushi/en/step_7.md

 ![](images/pythagorasTheorem4.png)
 ![](images/pythagorasTheorem5.png)

 Tada!
-With this method, you can work out the distance between any person and the location of an accessible place!
+With this method, you can work out the distance between any person and the location of a litter bin!
 Pretty cool, right?

 On the next card, you will write a **procedure** that does this calculation for you.